nisharga/job/README.md

 # Regected Message
 <code><b>Greetings, hope you are well.
 I have applied for the Full Stack Developer position at your company.
 I would like to have feedback, regarding my application.
 Your valuable feedback will mean a lot in my career.
 Waiting for your response.
 Thank you </b></code>

+# After Submiting a google File
+<code><b>Hi, thank you much for giving me this opportunity.
+I am interested in this internship.
+I have completed all the questions in the Google Form.
+Please let me know regarding next steps.</b></code>